Alejandro-ZZ/Basic-javaScript/README.md

 - JavaScript
 - JQuery

-In those examples basic codes, that can be run in the browser, are shown; some of them are implemented in one of the Django's app named "ads", developed in the other courses of the [Django for Everybody](https://www.coursera.org/specializations/django) specialization.
+In those examples basic codes, that can be run in the browser, are shown in html files; some of them are implemented in one of the Django's app named "ads", developed in the other courses of the [Django for Everybody](https://www.coursera.org/specializations/django) specialization.
 The complete [ads](https://alejandrozz.pythonanywhere.com/ads/) app is host by [pythonanywhere](https://www.pythonanywhere.com/).

 ## Note: